 - Order Profile

-Warehouse metrics should be a basis for ongoing and productive conversation within your organization.
+Inventory management and order fulfillment KPIs should be a basis for ongoing and productive conversation within your organization.
 If reports are stuck in a shared folder somewhere and no one ever looks at them stop wasting your time.
 They should be used as a tool for improvement.

 Most order fulfillment KPIs fall into one of four categories – Space, Throughput, Accuracy and Labor.
 Let’s talk about each: